Navigation-Games/EasyGecNG/README.md

     - In a terminal (Ctrl+Alt+T), enter the command:
       - `sudo usermod -a -G dialout $USER` on debian-likes (Ubuntu, etc)
       - `sudo usermod -a -G uucp $USER` on arch-likes (Arch, Manjaro, etc)
-    - Log out, log in, check that the `uucp/dialout` appears in the results of the `group` command.
+    - Restart, then check that the `uucp/dialout` appears in the results of the `groups` command.

 ### 2. Clone the repository